netzpirat/haml-coffee/README.md

 Please consult the official [Haml reference](http://haml-lang.com/docs/yardoc/file.HAML_REFERENCE.html) for more details.

-Haml Coffee supports both, Ruby 1.8 and Ruby 1.9 style attributes:
+Haml Coffee supports both Ruby 1.8 and Ruby 1.9 style attributes.
+So the following Ruby 1.8 style attributes

 ```haml
 %a{ :href => 'http://haml-lang.com/' } Haml
 ```

-can also be written as:
+can also be written in Ruby 1.9 style:

 ```haml
 %a{ href: 'http://haml-lang.com/' } Haml